Slow Cooker Chicken Tortilla Soup

 - shredded monterey jack or cheddar cheese, or cotija or queso fresco, crumbled

 - ...you get the idea!

-First, cook up your chicken - either roast a whole chicken and then use that meat, buy a rotisserie chicken at the store, or if you have some chicken breasts on hand, season with a little salt and pepper (I actually used a little Arizona Dreaming seasoning from Penzey's instead) and brown them in a skillet with a little oil.
+First, cook up your chicken - either roast a whole chicken and then use that meat, buy a rotisserie chicken at the store, or if you have some chicken breasts on hand, season with a little salt and pepper or your favorite seasoning blend and brown them in a skillet with a little oil.